twilio-labs/serverless-toolkit/packages/serverless-twilio-runtime/Readme.md

 ### Pre-requisites

-- Node.js v8.10.0 (this is the runtime version supported by Azure Functions)
+- Node.js v8.10.0 (this is the runtime version supported by Twilio Functions)
 - Serverless CLI v1.48.0+.
 You can run npm i -g serverless if you don't already have it.
 - A Twilio account.
 If you don't have one you can [sign up quickly](https://www.twilio.com/try-twilio).